KallistiOS/KallistiOS/examples/dreamcast/mruby/dreampresent/README.md

 If you press `Right` on the D-pad, you move the time forward by 5 minutes, and back by 5 minutes if you press `Left`.

+## Compiling

+To compile this, you need to install the `mruby`, `libpng` and `zlib` KallistiOS Port, using the `kos-ports` repository.

+## License

+This example is under the MIT License.
+See `LICENSE` for details.

 ## Final note

 The initial source is available [here](https://github.com/yujiyokoo/dreampresent).
-This version of the source code is almost the same but adapted to be included as an example in KallistiOS, with Yuji Yokoo approval.
+This version of the source code is almost the same but adapted to be included as an example in KallistiOS, with Yuji Yokoo approval, the original author.